SeriaAS/Istribute-PHP/README.md

 Istribute-PHP
 =============

-A repository for the PHP SDK.
+A repository for the PHP SDK (Alpha/Work-in-progress)..